Category Ranking

 Methods: The study included 102 DLS patients.
 Evaluation of the PSM on magnetic resonance imaging were conducted at baseline.
 Coronal measurements included coronal balance distance (CBD), major Cobb angle, L4 coronal tilt, and L5 coronal tilt.
 The cohort was divided based on postoperative parameters into persistent coronal balance (PCB), worsened coronal imbalance (WCIB), recurrent coronal balance (RCB), and persistent coronal imbalance (PCIB) according to immediate postoperative and follow-up coronal balance.
 Multivariate logistic regression models for postoperative CIB, follow-up WCIB and follow-up RCB were utilized to identify statistically significant associations while accounting for confounders.

-Conclusion: Patients exhibiting stronger extensor muscle mass were prone to immediate postoperative CB and more likely to experience spontaneous improvement or recurrence of coronal balance during follow-up.
-Severe extensor muscle degeneration and prominent asymmetrical bilateral PSM degeneration represent potential risk factors for persistent CIB and recurrent CIB.
+Conclusions: Patients exhibiting stronger extensor muscle mass were prone to immediate postoperative CB and more likely to experience spontaneous improvement or recurrence of coronal balance during follow-up.
+Severe extensor muscle degeneration and prominent asymmetric bilateral PSM degeneration represent potential risk factors for persistent CIB and recurrent CIB.
 It is crucial to assess the dynamic change during the follow-up period as long-term prognosis may be impacted if CB deteriorates, or otherwise develops during follow-up.

 Level Of Evidence: 3.